Research Poster Competition and Display

 3rd Prize – $300

-The poster competition is directed at students currently enrolled at a college or university who are conducting research on horticulture crops or related production/marketing practices relevant to Ontario.
+The poster competition is directed at students currently enrolled at a college or university in an undergraduate or graduate (Masters or PhD) program who are conducting research on horticulture crops or related production/marketing practices relevant to Ontario.
 The research must be novel and the student must have performed the majority of the work.

 Poster Format and Judging Criteria

-Posters will be judged by an impartial panel including research scientists, OMAFRA specialists and representatives from the horticulture industry.
+Posters will be judged by an impartial panel including research scientists, OMAFA specialists and representatives from the horticulture industry.
 Decisions made by judges are final.

 Judges will rank the posters based on the following criteria: